Raul Bonoan: Ateneo de Naga

 Bonoan is honored for reviving the Ateneo de Naga in Camarines Sur, Bicol (one of the most impoverished regions in the Philippines) where he was assigned from 1989 to his death.
 At the time, the institution faced imminent closure, with dwindling funds and a sharp decrease in enrollments.
 During his tenure, Bonoan engaged in fundraising initiatives; revised the curriculum transforming it into one that addressed local needs, in particular, one that promoted Bikol culture; invested heavily in faculty development; improved facilities; and expanded educational programs by offering degrees in business and the sciences.

 In Naga, Bonoan worked closely with local government, serving as secretary-general of the Bikol Regional Development Summit, and maintained a close relationship with Naga City Mayor Jesse Robredo.

+Death and legacy

-A building in the university campus is named after him.
+Bonoan suffered a heart attack while jogging at Mirador Jesuit Villa in Baguio at the age of 63.
+A building in the Ateneo de Naga Bagumbayan campus is named after him.